xmidt-org/golang-money/README.md

 |spanSuccess |Was the current span successful                  |
 |host        |host who created this span                       |

 All X-MoneySpans responses are recorded in the HTTPTracker's object list as a concatented string of spand data.
+This is also what the response looks like under the http key X-Money-Spans

 ```
 X-Money-Spans: span-id=-460900382554701468;trace-id=de305d54-75b4-431b-adb2-eb6b9e546013;parent-id=-460900382554701468;